CodeYourFuture/curriculum/content/js1/blocks/generalise/index.md

 {{<note type="exercise" title="Further assertions">}}

-Try updating the second test case to check `getOrdinalNumber` works for any numerical input ending in 2.
+Try updating the second test case to check `getOrdinalNumber` works for other numerical inputs ending in 2.

 {{</note>}}